mogita/monsts/README.md

 # Guides

 💁‍♂️ Should you meet any problem, please kindly search in [Issues](https://gitlab.com/mogita/monsts/-/issues) for any existing solutions, or create a new issue.
-Thanks.
+Thank you.

 ## Preparations